-In Bangladesh, many studies [ADD SOME RECENT STUDEIS AS REF, also look the attached articles in the email] have been conducted in anticipation of monitored breast milk (Hossain et al., 2018; M. A. (Bangladesh A. for R. D. C. (Bangladesh)) Rahman, 1983)[REF], child feeding practice (Hossain et al., 2018; Mat Min & Hossain, 2019; Mulder-Sibanda & Sibanda-Mulder, 1999; Piwoz & Huffman, 2015; Rollins et al., 2016)[REF], and factors correlated with breastfeeding and/or exclusive (Afrose et al., 2012; Ariful Islam et al., 2019; F. R. Chowdhury et al., 2018; Joshi et al., 2014)breastfeeding [ADD SOME REFs HERE ALSO] (Blackstone & Sanghvi, 2018; Kim et al., 2018).
+In Bangladesh, many studies have been conducted in anticipation of monitored breast milk (Hossain et al., 2018; M. A. (Bangladesh A. for R. D. C. (Bangladesh)) Rahman, 1983), child feeding practice (Hossain et al., 2018; Mat Min & Hossain, 2019; Mulder-Sibanda & Sibanda-Mulder, 1999; Piwoz & Huffman, 2015; Rollins et al., 2016), and factors correlated with breastfeeding and/or exclusive (Afrose et al., 2012; Ariful Islam et al., 2019; F. R. Chowdhury et al., 2018; Joshi et al., 2014).
 To our knowledge so far, there was no nationwide extensive research to assess the association between breastfeeding and general childhood diseases in Bangladesh.
-Therefore, we aimed to assess the association between EBF and common childhood diseases (e.g. diarrhea, blood in stools, fever, cough, breathing problem and problem in the chest) in Bangladesh.
+Therefore, we aimed to assess the association between EBF and common childhood diseases (e.g. diarrhea, blood in stools, fever, cough, breathing problem and problems in the chest) in Bangladesh.

 METHODS

 Ethics approval

 Our study was based on analysis of public domain health survey datasets obtained from BDHS 2014, which is freely available online, with all identifying information removed.
 Informed consent was obtained from participants while interviewing them.
-The BDHS 2014 was reviewed and approved by the ICF Macro Institutional Review Board and the National Research Ethics Committee of the Bangladesh Medical Research Council.
+The Bangladesh Demographic and Health Survey (BDHS) 2014 was reviewed and approved by the ICF Macro Institutional Review Board and the National Research Ethics Committee of the Bangladesh Medical Research Council.
 This survey was conducted by the National Institute of Population Research and Training (NIPORT) of the Ministry of Health and Family Welfare and implemented by Mitra and Associates, Bangladesh (Yun et al., 2013).

 Data source and study design:

 We used the latest available BDHS 2014 data for our study.
 There 7886 number of mother-child pairs information was given which represents the seven regions (Chittagong, Dhaka, Barisal, Sylhet, Rajshahi, Khulna, Rangpur) in Bangladesh.
 Districts are taken as the main sampling strata for the sample.
 Among them, the number of children living with their mother is 7500 and about 1236 children don’t live with their mother.
-Age between 0-5 months (632 children) is selected as a sample and 6868 children greater than six months are excluded (Figure 1).
+Age between 0-5 months (632 children) was selected as a sample and 6868 children greater than six months are excluded (Figure 1).

-Figure 1: Data selection flow chart of the study population

 Sampling:

-BDHS sample is stratified and selected into two stages.
-In the first stage, 600 enumeration areas (EAs) are selected with probability proportional to the EA’s size with 207 EAs in the urban areas and 393 EAs in rural areas.
+BDHS sample was stratified and selected into two stages.
+In the first stage, 600 enumeration areas (EAs) were selected with probability proportional to the EA’s size with 207 EAs in the urban areas and 393 EAs in rural areas.
 Then in the second stage of sampling, a systemic sample selection of 17989 households (6210 in urban and 11779 in rural) on an average of 30 households per EA was made using systematic sampling.
 Due to the difference in the proportional allocation of samples and response rate among samples in the division, urban and rural areas, the sample weight was adjusted to ensure the representativeness of the survey results at the national level.
 Eliminates the underestimation of variability in estimates by weighing data for under sampling and oversampling within the strata for clustering in the sample.
-A detailed description of the weighting procedure can be found in the BDHS report (NIPORT, 2016)(DHS Bangladesh, 2014).
+A detailed description of the weighting procedure can be found in the BDHS report (NIPORT, 2016).

 Outcome variable: